mahmoudesmail/tu-wien-data-science-summaries/choosing electives.md

 - bdhpc/core
 	- basics of parallel computing
-		- ✓ open book exam
+		- ✓ project based (used to have an exam)
 		- ✓ fully remote: slides are self explanatory
 		- ✓ repetitive content: identical to parcomp from cs bachelors, but with 10% less material
 	- efficient programs